AMWA-TV/info-006/docs/How To practical examples.md

 }
 ```

-Now retrieve the set point gain value for the `right-gain` `oid` 23 using the generic Get method targeted at property (5p1).
+Now retrieve the gain value for the `right-gain` `oid` 23 using the generic Get method targeted at property (5p1).

 Copy and paste the following into the WebSocket King Client.
-The level and index of the gain set point property is obtained from the definition of the `NcGain` class in the [MS-05-02](https://github.com/AMWA-TV/ms-05-02/blob/v1.0-dev/idl/NC-Framework.webidl) webIDL.
+The level and index of the gain value property is obtained from the definition of the `NcGain` class in the [MS-05-02](https://github.com/AMWA-TV/ms-05-02/blob/v1.0-dev/idl/NC-Framework.webidl) webIDL.

 ```json
 {